 However, the document goes on to say: “In some cases, a parent’s lifestyle or behaviour in the face of COVID-19 (for example, failing to comply with social distancing; or failing to take reasonable health-precautions) may raise sufficient concerns about a parental judgment that direct parent-child contact will have to be reconsidered.
 There will be zero tolerance for any parent who recklessly exposes a child (or members of the child’s household) to any COVID-19 risk”.

 3. A Parent Who Must Self-Isolate

 In step-families, where multiple parents and children have visitation rights, mitigating the risk of exposure to COVID-19 must be communicated to all parties so that each parent is on the same page when it comes to physical distancing.
 And, when a parent needs to self-isolate for 14 days due to possible exposure or illness, that parent, or parents who have had contact with the child may need to forego their time with the child until their quarantine period is over.

 Further Information on Custody & Parenting During Covid19

 At Stewart Esten Law Firm, we are dedicated to providing information and support to families who have questions and concerns regarding family law matters.
-During this unprecedented time, we are operating in a reduced capacity, but are still able to converse with clients and offer support.
+During these unprecedented times, we are still available to our clients.

 If you have any questions or concerns regarding family law in Barrie, please do not hesitate to contact us and we will be happy to help in any way possible.